 - Must be an active member at the Premium Professional or Premium Professional Plus level at the time the nomination is submitted.

-- Must have been an AHA member for at least two years.
+- Must have been an AHA partner for at least two years.

 - Applicant must be affiliated with the Council through which the application is submitted.